1.2: Defining the Humanities

 Most of my heroes don't appear on no stamps

 These provocative lines deliver a bold critique of American cultural icons and expose the racial biases in mainstream historical narratives.
 When MC Chuck D references Elvis Presley (dubbed the "King of Rock 'n' Roll" for popularizing the genre), he challenges how white artists like Elvis were celebrated and mythologized despite heavily borrowing from Black musical traditions, often covering songs originally written and performed by Black artists.
-Meanwhile, pioneering Black musicians were frequently excluded or marginalized.
+Meanwhile, pioneering Black musicians were frequently excluded or marginalized in mainstream discourse.
 The mention of iconic Hollywood actor John Wayne extends this critique to other symbols of white American heroism, with Wayne representing a legacy of racial stereotyping in film, especially of Native Americans in the Western genre.
 By declaring, "Most of my heroes don't appear on no stamps," Chuck D highlights how Black leaders, artists, and activists who effected real change have often been erased or overlooked in official narratives.
 These lyrics unapologetically assert Black pride—directly referencing James Brown's "Say It Loud"—and call for a critical reexamination of who society chooses to honor, reflecting the song's larger message about resisting dominant cultural narratives and fighting systemic injustice.

 Figure 1.5: Public Enemy, from Left to Right: Terminator X, Flavor Flav, and Chuck D. 1989.
 Source: Flickr.com.